KensleyBlaise/KensleyBlaise.github.io/_pages/Public Goods.md

 permalink: /public_goods/
 ---

-<sub> ***NEWS:***  <span style="color:blue"> *I have recently started a project of retrieving statictics from various administrative sources in Haiti and making them available to the public.
-See the Public Goods item for more or contact me at k.blaise@uea.ac.uk*.</span>
+<span style="color:blue"> *I have recently started a project of retrieving statictics from various administrative sources in Haiti and making them available to the public.
+In th econtext of developing countries, datasets are often heldThe first batch of data will released on Junecontact me at k.blaise@uea.ac.uk*.</span>